 - get driver’s license back (and so, keep their jobs), and clean up the driver’s license record.

 - avoid the special “WX” MN DWI license plates.

 - avoid or win back their car and vehicle after police seizure in DWI forfeiture cases.

-Attorney Thomas Gallagher works to use and enforce the laws – criminal and civil; procedural and constitutional – to defend the legal rights of the people he represents.
+Attorney Thomas Gallagher works, to use and enforce the laws – criminal and civil; procedural and constitutional – to defend the legal rights of the person he represents.
 And by extension this work protects their families and the liberty and property rights of all the people of Minnesota.

-The Deliberate Targeting of Non-impaired drivers by police and the state
+Deliberate Targeting of Non-impaired drivers, by police and the state

 Minnesota’s alcohol and driving statutes have become broader and broader over the years.